xigt/lgid/res/README.md

 ## english_word_language_names

-The `res/english_word_language_names.txt` contains language names that are also English words or proper names, and so are often false positive language mentions predicted by the system.
+The `res/english_word_language_names.txt` file contains language names that are also English words or proper names, and so are often false positive language mentions predicted by the system.
+This list is hand-curated.

+## crubadan_directory_index

+The `res/crubadan_directory_index.csv` file contains information on which subdirectory of Crúbadán data to use for each language.

 [Crúbadán]: http://crubadan.org/
 [CC BY 4.0]: https://creativecommons.org/licenses/by/4.0/